228Labs/freeplay-google-demo/freeplay.md

 When the ```social_product_researcher``` is invoked the prompt will be retrieved from Freeplay and formatted with the proper input variables.

 ## Evaluation
-[Freeplay](https://docs.freeplay.ai/docs/evaluations) enables you to define, version, and run evaluations right from the web application.
+[Freeplay](https://docs.freeplay.ai/docs/evaluations) enables you to define, version, and run evaluations right from the Freeplay web application.
 You can define evaluations for any of your prompts or agents by going to Evaluations -> "New evaluation".

 <img src="https://228labs.com/freeplay-google-demo/images/eval_create.png" width="600" alt="Creating a new evaluation in Freeplay">

-These evaluations can be run for both online monitoring and offline evaluation.
+These evaluations can be configured to run for both online monitoring and offline evaluation.
+Datasets for offline evaluation can be uploaded to Freeplay, or saved from log examples.